 Times are subject to change

-It is recommended that you arrive at the start site at least 30 minutes prior to the ride start time of the course you are entered in.
+It is recommended you arrive at the start site at least 20 minutes prior to the ride start time of the course you are entered in.

 In the interest of providing a safe and enjoyable event experience for all participants, cyclists should be mindful of ride etiquette: